princeton-nlp/SWE-agent/README.md

 5. Run `./setup.sh` to create the `swe-agent` docker image.
 6. Create a `keys.cfg` file at the root of this repository (see below)

-### 🔑 Add your API keys
+### 🔑 Add your API keys/tokens

-Create a `keys.cfg` file at the root of this repository and populate it with your API keys.
+For the conda setup, create a `keys.cfg` file at the root of this repository and populate it with your API keys.

 ```
 GITHUB_TOKEN: 'GitHub Token Here (required)'
 OPENAI_API_KEY: 'OpenAI API Key Here if using OpenAI Model (optional)'
 ```

+If you're using docker, pass the key with the [`-e` option](https://stackoverflow.com/a/30494145/) to the docker container.

 <details>
 <summary>🔎 More options for different keys (click to unfold)</summary>